NeuroJSON/zmat/README.rst

 ==========================

 ZMat is an open-source project.
-This means you can not only use it and modify it as you wish, but also you can contribute your changes back to JSONLab so that everyone else can enjoy the improvement.
-For anyone who want to contribute, please download JSONLab source code from its source code repositories by using the following command:
+This means you can not only use it and modify it as you wish, but also you can contribute your changes back to ZMat so that everyone else can enjoy the improvement.
+For anyone who want to contribute, please download ZMat source code from its source code repositories by using the following command: